 The following risks are related to the use of cryptocurrencies:

 The value of a cryptocurrency is determined by the public’s interest in it and is based strictly on supply and demand.
 Media coverage of a cryptocurrency can have a major impact on its value over a short period of time without any official organization or mechanism controlling the volatility.
-There are also numerous platform or digital exchanges on which digital cryptocurrencies can be negotiated.
-All such exchanges may offer different prices for the same cryptocurrency.
+Exchanges may offer different prices for the same cryptocurrency.

-It can be difficult to trade a cryptocurrency for money that is legal tender.
-The trading channels such as platforms are not overseen by official regulators or central banks.
+Cashing out can be difficult.
+Trading channels such as platforms are not overseen by official regulators or central banks.
 The bid-ask spread is often very wide due to speculative trading in cryptocurrency.

 Technological and operational risk

 Cryptocurrencies may be exposed to hacking and theft.
 The security of digital wallets and cryptocurrency trading and transaction platforms is not guaranteed.
 Users may be exposed to theft and total loss of assets.